-A literary polemic ensured when Yusuf Adamu, of Kungiyar Matasa Marubuta (see below), another writers' club, published Idan So Cuta in 1989 in which took up the theme of forced marriage, but in which although the protagonists fell in love, the opposition from their parents was enough to prevent them getting married.
+A literary polemic ensured when Yusuf Adamu, of Kungiyar Matasa Marubuta, another writers' club, published Idan So Cuta ne in 1989.
+The title is a truncated Hausa proverb, whose completion is 'hakuri magani ne' (patience is the cure), projecting the view that patience is the cure to all injustice.
+Adamu's novel took up the theme of forced marriage, but in which although the protagonists fell in love, the opposition from their parents was enough to prevent them getting married.
 They neither eloped (as in Kogin Soyayya), or rebelled against their parents (Rabin Raina III).
-Thus they married other partners; however, their children married each other!
+Thus, they married other partners; however, their children married each other.
 Patience and trust in providence, as well as total obedience to parental tradition are thus encouraged in the novel.

 To compliment Kogin Soyayya, Ado Ahmad Gidan Dabino, like Balaraba Ramat Yakubu, an adult learner at the Agency for Mass Education School, published In Da So Da Kauna, the most phenomenally successful novel of the genre, in 1990.
 The novel caught the teenage population in full blast with its recounting of a familiar tale, but in unfamiliar plot environments.
-In the novel, a girl from an extremely rich family falls in love with a poor boy, meets resistance from parents who wanted her to marry a boy from similar social status.
+In the novel, a girl from an extremely rich family falls in love with a poor boy; meets resistance from parents who wanted her to marry a boy from similar social status.
 She rebelled and decided to kill herself than suffer a fate worse than death - forced marriage to someone she detests.
 Her method of dispatching herself (drowning in a well) was an ancient and entrenched folkloric solution to dilemmas faced by Hausa girls in situations of forced marriages.
 The success of the novel was enhanced by the sheer wall of criticism that heralded its arrival.
 In the first instance, it was seen as an irreligious tract aimed at making girls rebellious.
 Secondly, it was accused of encouraging copycat suicides among girls.
+Following the wide-spread success of In Da So Da Kauna, a local newspaper, Sunday New Nigerian of November 24, 1991 carried out a front-page story of a 16-year old girl who drowned herself by jumping into a well to face a fate apparently worse than death in the hands of a suitor she does not love, and whom her parents were insistent on marrying her.
+The father of the girl, full of remorse, was quoted as appealing to "other parents not to force their children to marry the person they do not love."